Our approach to reasonable adjustments

 - whether your request would affect our responsibilities towards other people.

 We will not be able to agree an adjustment that fundamentally changes our responsibilities or powers as a regulator.
 For example:

 - For people we regulate, if there is an immediate risk to a member of the public, we are unlikely to delay an urgent investigation into allegations made about you or your firm, but we can make arrangements to help you through the process.

 - For people who have made a complaint to us, we will not be able to investigate the complaint if it is not within our powers, but we will take time to explain our decision to you and direct you to other agencies that may be able to help.

 When an adjustment has been agreed this will be recorded on our systems so we can provide that adjustment each time you get in touch with us.

 We will continuously review reasonable adjustments to make sure that the adjustment is still required and continues to meet your needs.

 Will you need to provide medical evidence?

 In most cases we will not need to see medical evidence, but there are times when this will be necessary.
-This usually applies to the people we regulate when we are dealing with serious regulatory matters.
+You can read about our approach to medical evidence and health issues for people we are investigating.